About Adult Education

 If you to update your skills or short-term career skills training, Adult Evening School offers more than one-hundred fifty courses during Fall, Winter and Spring Semesters.
 You can take a course in agriscience, automotive tech, commercial art, computer applications, computer assisted drafting, electrical trades, construction trades, health and safety education, masonry and welding, to name a few.
 So if it’s time to get started or time to start over, browse the Adult Evening School catalog, register online, print out your receipt and bring it with you to the first night of class.

-IN-PERSON REGISTRATION for the Winter Semester will take place at the East Brunswick and Piscataway Adult Evening Schools from 5 to 8 pm on January 6th, 7th, and 8th.
-In-Person Registration for the Spring Semester will take place at the East Brunswick and Piscataway Adult Evening Schools from 5 to 8 pm on March 17th, 18th and 19th.
+IN-PERSON REGISTRATION for the Fall Semester will take place at the East Brunswick and Piscataway Adult Evening Schools from 5 to 8 pm on September 8th, 9th, and 10th.

 Certificate Programs are designed for individuals interested in changing careers, starting a career or looking to change classifications or acquire new skills within a career area.
 Successful completers of a sequence of courses earn a certificate and in some cases credit hours earned may be applied to a registered apprenticeship program.
 Some of the programs we offer are Manicurist, Skin Care Specialist, Electrical Technology, Heating Ventilation and Air Conditioning Technology and Plumbing.
 For an application, register online or call 732-257-3300 ext.
 1925.
 Certificate Programs start September and February each year.